haystack/murmur/README.md

 1. `cp .env.example .env`
 2. Fill in the correct values in `.env` for your gmail account.
 Make sure to enable insecure logins on gmail.
-3. Now you can start the application using `make start`
-4. Use `make` to create the database and create a superuser account to login
+3. Use `make` to create the database and create a superuser account to login
-5. Check it out on `localhost:8000
+4. Check it out on `localhost:8000

-#### Stopping Docker
+#### Starting and Stopping Docker

 In order to stop docker you can simply run `make stop` and run `make start` to start it up again.